 If Joseph does nothing a Medicaid lien will be placed on the home.
 When the house is sold Medicaid will recover from the sale of the house the money they expended on behalf of Daredevil Dan.

-To learn more powers of attorney, statutory gifts rider, or Medicaid planning contact Ira K. Miller & Associates.
+To learn more powers of attorney, statutory gifts rider, or Medicaid planning contact Miller & Miller Law Group PLLC.